The modern Stanford MOSS replacement

 • CI/CD: Automated PR checking

-A side-by-side look at what each tool actually delivers.
+A side-by-side look at what each source code similarity tool actually ships — not what the marketing pages claim.

 Capability Codequiry Stanford MOSS JPlag DoloS